llm-bible/llm-bible.github.io/_publications/schick2020its.markdown

 ---
 layout: publication
-title: Its Not Just Size That Matters Small Language Models Are Also Few-Shot Learners
+title: Its Not Just Size That Matters Small Language Models Are Also Few-shot Learners
 authors: Schick Timo, Schütze Hinrich
 conference: "Arxiv"
 year: 2020